mgreiler/se-unlocked/Transcripts/EP_47_Scott_Bryant.md

 [00:00:00]
 **Michaela:** Hello, and welcome to the software engineering unlocked podcast.
-I'm your host-Dr. McKayla, and today after pleasure to talk to Trier Bryant and Kim Scott who just released the newest book, 'Just Work'.
-But before I start, I want to tell you more about code, submit the best take home assignment platform to streamline your tech recruiting.
+I'm your host-Dr. McKayla, and today I have the pleasure to talk to Trier Bryant and Kim Scott who just released their newest book, 'Just Work'.
+But before I start, I want to tell you more about CodeSubmit.
+The best take home assignment platform to streamline your tech recruiting.
 Yes, exactly.
-This amazing startup is back sponsoring.
-Over the last month, they introduced a lot of exciting new features, such as live coding within a full working ID, running directly in your browser code submit makes it really easy to recruit and hire amazing title, and they support 64 different languages and frameworks and integrate seamlessly with.
+This amazing startup is back sponsoring the podcast.
+Over the last month, they introduced a lot of exciting new features, such as live coding within a full working IDE, running directly in your browser.
+CodeSubmit makes it really easy to recruit and hire amazing tech talent.
+They support 64 different languages and frameworks and integrate seamlessly with Git.
-Beginning of the year when I was hiring engineers for a startup I worked with.
+In the beginning of the year when I was hiring engineers for a startup I worked with, I used the tool during the interview process for all the candidates and was extremely satisfied.
+Their mission; "real tasks, no brainteasers" resonates a lot with me.
+So I cannot recommend CodeSubmit enough, please check them out at codesubmit.io.
-I used the tool during the interview process for all the candidates and was extremely satisfied.
-Their mission real task.
-No, brainteasers resonates a lot with me, so I cannot recommend CodeSumit enough, please check them out at codesubmit.io.
+That is codesubmit.io, but now back to Trier and Kim, who founded the company Just Work, which helps organization and individuals create more equitable workplaces.
-That is codesubmit.io, but now back to Trier and Kim who founded the company just work, which helps organization and individuals create more equitable workplaces to your brand.Trier is a strategic executed leader with distinctive tech wall street and military experience spending over 15 years and the CEO of Just Work.
+Trier Bryant is a strategic executed leader with distinctive tech, Wall Street, and military experience spending over 15 years as the CEO of Just Work.
-She previously worked at Astra Twitter, Goldman Sachs, and led engineering teams in the United States air force, where she also drove diversity, equity and inclusion.
-Kim's cough is the author of both successful books, Just Work and radical candor.
+She previously worked at Astra, Twitter, Goldman Sachs, and led engineering teams in the United States Air Force, where she also drove diversity, equity and inclusion initiatives.
+Kim Scott is the author of both successful books, Just Work and Radical Candor.
 Kim was the CEO coach at Dropbox, Qualtrix, Twitter, and other tech companies.
-She was a member of the faculty at apple university and before led AdSense YouTube and DoubleClick teams at Google.
+She was a member of the faculty at Apple University and before led AdSense, YouTube, and DoubleClick teams at Google.
 So what should I say, except that I'm super, super thrilled to have both fantastic and super accomplished women here with me through here.
 And Kim, welcome to the show.
 [00:02:00]